akhtarfarooque/Scala_Project_CSYE7200/README.md

 we have first  trained the model using PySpark, then we get the live Twitter data using Twitter API, we would then clean it, and apply NLP and BERT models and then predict the sentiment using the trained model.

-2. SparkProjects : Trained 1.6 million Twitter Data in Scala (Intellij)
+2. SparkProjects : Trained 1.6 million Twitter Data in Scala and Spark (Intellij)

 3. SA_BERT_using_TF : Trained 600k data in TensorFlow in Python, applied NLP and BERT, saved the model.